Women's Aid Femicide Watch

 Femicide, Domestic Violence and the Media

-For 22 years, Women’s Aid has been monitoring female homicide as reported in the public domain through media reports and archives.
+For over 20 years, Women’s Aid has been monitoring female homicide as reported in the public domain through media reports and archives.
 Through this experience and expertise, we believe that the following can improve media reporting on intimate partner femicide.
 Positive and responsible reporting on domestic abuse and homicide can improve the public’s understanding, support those affected as they seek support and justice.
 While we believe further and more in depth research on this and the wider reporting of violence against women is needed, Women’s Aid recommendations include:

 - That the Press Council in partnership with domestic violence experts and other stakeholders should agree guidelines on the reporting of domestic violence and femicide.